Combating the Memory Walls: Optimization Pathways for Long-Context Agentic LLM Inference: Evaluation

-The system-level performance comparison is shown in \Cref{tab:system_level_combined}, evaluating both small and large GQA-based LLaMA models as well as the recently published MoE-based GPT-OSS model, all implemented in 7 nm technology and supporting long-context inputs.
-This experiment investigates peak TPS by scaling the batch size to the maximum capacity that HBM can accommodate.
-As shown, PLENA achieves consistently higher TPS than both the A100 and TPU v6e under identical HBM settings and multiplier counts, with peak performance reaching up to 2.24$\times$ that of the A100 and 3.85$\times$ that of the TPU v6e.
+As shown, PLENA achieves higher TPS than both the A100 and TPU v6e under identical HBM settings and multiplier counts, reaching up to 2.23$\times$that of the A100 and 4.70$\times$ that of the TPU v6e for agentic workload.
 The higher TTFT observed in PLENA is explained by its ability to store more batches within the same HBM capacity using our quantization scheme.
 As batch size increases, the prefill stage grows longer due to additional memory accesses and computation.

-As shown in \Cref{tab:hardware_comparison}, PLENA achieves significantly higher utilization than prior designs in both short- and long-context workloads, with up to 8.5$\times$ improvement in attainable utilization.